userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 For example to use clang-12 compiler install it and add the following options to cmake:
 `-DCMAKE_CXX_COMPILER=clang++-12 -DCMAKE_C_COMPILER=clang-12`

-Prefer avoiding Boost versions that are affected by the bug https://github.com/boostorg/lockfree/issues/59 (1.71 and above).
+Prefer avoiding Boost versions that are affected by the bug https://github.com/boostorg/lockfree/issues/59 (1.71 to 1.73).

 ## Installation instructions